Memory Cortex¶

 Entities Tab¶

-- Type and status (active, inactive, deceased)
+- Type and status (active, inactive, deceased, destroyed, unknown)

 - Mention count and salience average